-One week towards the end of cycle .i.e. when the Association has completed the entire social fund, savings, loan recovery and fines procedures the chairperson calls on the money counters to count the total amount of money in front of the farmers.
+One week towards the end of cycle .i.e. when the Association has completed the entire social fund, savings, loan recovery and fines procedures the chairperson calls on the money counters to count the total amount of money in front of the youth/vulnerable families.